juls0730/gloom/DOCUMENTATION.md

 ## GLoomI

 GLoomI is the included plugin management interface for GLoom, it utilizes the GLoom RPC, much like you would if you wanted to make your own management interface.
-By default, GLoomI is configured to use 127.0.0.1 as the hostname, but you con configure it to use a different hostname by setting the `GLOOMI_HOSTNAME` environment variable.
+By default, GLoomI is configured to use localhost as the hostname, but you con configure it to use a different hostname by changing the `PRELOADED_PLUGINS` environment variable, as describe in the [README](README.md).
 The endpoints for GLoomI are as follows:

 - `GET /api/plugins` - This endpoint returns a list of all registered plugins and their domains.
 - `POST /api/plugins` - This endpoint uploads a plugin to GLoom. it takes a multipart/form-data request with the following fields: